cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 ---
 layout: launch
-title: "\U0001F680 Alpha | \U0001F6F0 LM400 Pathfinder - Message In A Booster"
+title: "\U0001F680 Alpha | \U0001F6F0 LM400 Pathfinder - 'Message In A Booster'"
 description: >-
   Firefly Aerospace's Alpha rocket launched the FLTA006 'Message In A Booster' mission carrying Lockheed Martin's LM400 Pathfinder tech demo satellite from SLC-2W, Vandenberg Space Force Base, California, on April 29, 2025.
-Despite a successful liftoff and ascent, a stage separation event led to a failure in the upper stage Lightning engine nozzle, which caused a loss of thrust, preventing orbital insertion.
-Both the upper stage and the payload safely impacted the Pacific Ocean near Antarctica.
-The FAA subsequently grounded Alpha pending a formal mishap investigation.
+After a successful launch and stage separation, an anomaly occurred in the upper stage Lightning engine nozzle, resulting in a rapid loss of thrust.
+The rocket failed to reach orbit and both the upper stage and payload impacted the Pacific Ocean near Antarctica.
+The launch was marked by a large vapor cloud, possibly indicating a structural failure or explosion, and the FAA grounded Alpha pending a formal mishap investigation.
 tags:
   - Alpha